Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

 It should be on line 3 of the `index.js` file.
 This will just remove a link to the default styles from the project we won’t need.

-After that, locate `/src/index.css` and delete the file.
+Locate `/src/index.css` and delete the file.

-Next, find the `/src/App.css` file and open it up.
+Find the `/src/App.css` file and open it.
 Highlight all the contents and delete the existing styles.
 Save and close the file.

 Finally, open the main `App.js` file located at  `/src/App.js`.
 This currently contains starter JSX which you will replace, as well as a link to a logo file you will remove.